-Built between the 11th and 13th century by the Grandson family, it played a major role in the Burgundy wars and the Battle of Grandson (1476), when the Duke of Burgundy, Charles the Bold, was defeated by the confederates and left prestigious spoils of war behind, such as countless pieces of artillery.
+Built between the 11th and 13th century, the castle of Grandson played a main role in the Burgundian Wars and the battle of Grandson (1476).
+Defeated by the Swiss Confederates, the Duke of Burgundy, Charles the Bold, left behind exquisite spoils of war, a great number of artillery pieces among them.

 In the historical rooms, you can admire beautiful Renaissance stalls, scale models of castles and battles as well as a Renaissance room.
 A wall-walk, a torture chamber and a dungeon complete the visit.
 In addition, new exhibition areas describing the castle's entire history will be open soon to the visit for the public.